 Randomized Quicksort

 The intuition of the crude analysis above is that we would have to be extremely unlucky to get a quadratic running time if the input is randomly ordered.
-Randomized quicksort builds on this intuition by selection a random pivot on each iteration.
+Randomized quicksort builds on this intuition by selecting a random pivot on each iteration.
 This is done by swapping the pivot with a random element before partitioning.

 import random